Expense Tracking Spreadsheet for Small Business — Automate the Data Entry

 Step 1: Create Your Expense Tracking Agent

-Most people start with an expense tracking excel spreadsheet or Google Sheet and manually type everything.
-Instead, open Spreadsheet Agent and describe what you need:
+Instead of starting with an empty expense tracking spreadsheet and typing everything manually, open Spreadsheet Agent and describe what you need:

 "Business expense tracker with date, vendor, description, amount, category, and payment method.
 I'll upload receipts and invoices."